bugsnag/maze-runner/README.md

 ### Running the tests

-bugsnag-maze-runner uses test-unit and minunit to bootstrap itself and run the sample app suites in the test fixtures.
+maze-runner uses test-unit and minunit to bootstrap itself and run the sample app suites in the test fixtures.
 Run `bundle exec rake` to run the suite.